CMS27/CMS27.github.io/research/index.md

 <a href="https://publications.banque-france.fr/en/bank-local-specialization" class = "btn btn-outline-success btn-sm" role = "button"> BdF Working Paper </a>

+**Some Don't Like it Hot: Bank Depositors and NGO Campaigns Against Brown Banks** <span style="color: gray;"> with [Jean-Stéphane Mésonnier](http://jsmeson.pagesperso-orange.fr/) </span>

+<span style="color: gray; font-size:0.9em; line-height:1em;"> **Abstract** : We collect novel data on NGO campaigns that target banks financing fossil fuels to build a new measure of banks’ environmental reputation.
+Merging with granular data on bank deposits of households in France over 2010-2020, we find that banks perceived as brown face a lower supply of sight deposits.
+The average depositor mostly reacts to the banks’ brown reputation after a regulatory change in February 2017 that reduced the transaction costs of changing banks.
+We also exploit additional data on new mortgages to show that browner banks also face a relatively lower demand for housing loans, implying lower mortgage loan rates offered to their customers. </span>

 **Aggregate Implications of Credit Relationship Flows: A Tale of Two Margins** <span style="color: gray;"> with [Yasser Boualam](http://www.yasserboualam.com/).</span>